-Home modifications can be easy for the whole family to adapt to, starting with cribs.
+Home disability modifications cost as low as $850 and can be easy for the whole family to adapt to, starting as simply as cribs.
 Being in a wheelchair doesn’t mean you have to miss out on putting your baby to bed.
 There are beautiful, affordable custom cribs that come raised with the front of the crib on a hinge, like a gate, so that you can roll up to the side, open the door and easily put your baby in or take your baby out.

 Many parents in wheelchairs find that they have a special way to bond with their children — kids love crawling up into their laps and riding around with them.
 There is more time for physical bonding, like cuddling, and one-on-one educational attention, like reading.
 You also have ample opportunity to teach your children problem solving skills such as using tools to collect things out of reach.